department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 - Available on all programs
 - Requires that you make premium payments for 20 years
-- Face-value of policy is paid to you at the end of 20 years.
+- Face value of policy is paid to you at the end of 20 years.
 If you took out a loan against this policy and still owe money, that amount will be subtracted from your policy pay out.
 - Coverage ends after 20 years
-- You can choose whether your policy payout is paid to you in one lump sum or installments
+- You can choose whether your policy payout is paid in one lump sum or installments
 - Has loan and cash value

 #### Premium rates